My Favourite London Cafes

-I only discovered this little gem fairly recently, but it's been a staple of the West Kensington culinary scene for over a decade!
+I discovered this little gem a while back, but it's been a staple of the West Kensington culinary scene for over a decade!

-Even though the name suggests that it is veggie and began, it's actually pure vegan -- with raw food options too.
+Even though the name suggests that it is veggie and vegan, it's actually pure vegan -- with raw food options too.

-Chef Ben Asamani is an absolute genius with all things whole food, and even my carnivorous beau left the restaurant raving about the deliciopusness of the evening.
+Chef Ben Asamani is an absolute genius with all things whole food, and even my carnivorous friends leave the restaurant raving about the deliciopusness of the evening.

 The prices are super reasonable too, averaging at a little over £10 for a main meal (cheap for London!) and the portions are HUGE!
 If you're on a budget, I'd HIGHLY recommend the great value buffet lunch.
 You can eat in, in which case it's all you can eat, or takeaway for £5.50.
 Given the price of a Pret salad, this is insanely cheap.